karabacakBartu/node_crawl_and_save_to_elastic/README.md

 - Crawls news articles from the [Sözcü](https://www.sozcu.com.tr/) homepage.
 - Extracts article titles, URLs, and image URLs.
 - Saves the crawled articles to Elasticsearch.
-- Provides functionality for bulk deletion of data from the Elasticsearch index.

 ---